Saat Bhai Champa: Variants

 In a Bengali language tale published by author Ashutosh Bhattacharjya with the title সাত ভাই চম্প। (পাঠাস্তর) ("Saat Bhai Champa"), a king has two queens, and yet no son.
 He dotes on the younger queen, to the elder queen's consternation.
 Thus, the elder queen conspires with a midwife, bribing her to place a wooden doll in the royal child's cradle as soon as they are born, be it a boy or a girl.
-In time, the younger queen becomes pregnant and gives birth to a girl, who is replaced for a wooden doll and thrown in an ash heap.
+In time, the younger queen becomes pregnant and gives birth to a girl, who is replaced with a wooden doll and thrown in an ash heap.
 The king, called Shantaraj, brings an astrologer, who divines that the next child will be a son, but he will be cursed.
 It happens thus, and the younger queen gives birth to a boy, who is replaced by a brick and thrown in the ash heap.
 This continues on with the king's next six sons.
 Dismayed for not having heirs, the king strips the younger queen of her royal rank and banishes her to a cowshed in tatters, as the elder queen delights in her rival's sufferings.
 Some time later, a storm washes away the royal garden so that there are no flowers left, so the gardener goes to look for some flowers and finds the parul flower ("parulphul") and champa flowers ("tapaphul") in the ash heap.
 He tries to pluck them, but the parul flower asks brothers if he can have them.
 The champa brothers tell her to deny his request and move away.
 The gardener informs the king about it, who also tries to pluck the flowers, but they deny him.
 Next, the elder queen is brought to try her luck, and still the flowers move away.
 Finally, the disgraced queen, her hands soiled with dung and wearing tatters, comes to pluck the flowers.
 Suddenly, angels come from the sky, and the eight flowers are restored to the form of seven princes and a princess, all shouting for their mother.
 The king realizes these are his children, orders the elder queen to be buried alive, and restores the younger co-queen as his wife.